 The Saimaa Cycle Tour is a 300 kilometre road cycling challenge set amidst the lakes and forests of northern Finland.

-The third edition will take place on 7 July 2023, starting at 7:30pm in the evening.
+The fourth edition will take place on 28 June 2024, starting at 7:00pm in the evening.
 This far north, the sun doesn’t set during the summer.
 Cyclists will ride on roads that weave through the beautiful, watery landscape of Lake Saimaa, with a constant sunset for companion.

 It will be beautiful.